416-873-4516

 by Colin | Dec 30, 2020 | Urban & Community Gardening

-Click here if you missed “Grow your own beefsteak tomatoes – Part 1: Varieties & materials” Step 1: Dig a hole Pick a spot in your garden and dig a hole at least a few inches deep.
-You’re going to be planting much deeper than your seedling sat in the...
+If you missed it, read Part 1: Varieties & materials Step 1: Dig a hole Pick a spot in your garden and dig a hole at least a few inches deep.
+You’re going to be planting much deeper than your seedling sat in the cube tray.
+Step 2: Fertilize the soil After you’ve...
 Read More

 Grow your own beefsteak tomatoes – Part 1: Varieties & materials